BookingEasy/booking-easy-wp/readme.txt

 = 1.2.6 =
 * IMPROVED : Dutch translations.
 * FIXED : Improved message if event can't be paid.
-* FIXED : Important bug in case of PayPal payment since last PayPal API update.
+* FIXED : Important bug in case of PayPal payment since last PayPal API update (Fixed in API v1).
+* FIXED : Important bug in case the event more than 24 hours long (Fixed in API v1).
 * ADDED : date / time format is now sync with WordPress settings.
 You can change the way sagenda display date and time by changing the settings of your WP website under : "Settings / General / Date Format + Time Format".
 * TESTED : Compatibility with WP 4.7.5 and 4.7.4